instrumentl/filings-navigator/README.md

 - Depending on complexity Tax periods might be broken out into models, using string of the year for simplicity
 - Might use seperate service for creating an organization
 - In a larger environment with more data intakes we would probably be batching processes and divying out into background worker tasks, such as with Sidekiq
-- I noticed with some data the state was missing.. in real example we could be doing lookups on this using the zip.
+- I noticed with some data the state was missing.
+In real example we could be doing lookups on this using the zip.
+- Used a single api controller rather than breaking up across resources
+- Only using strong parameters for awards since that's the only added filter (extra params)
+- Added only very basic tests for validation
+- Ideally we should add test around the `filing_intake_service.rb` as it is brittle in its current state

 ## Notes
 - Data intake is being done via `seeds.rb` but could also be run from the console using